xiix0/scam/README.md

-Q:	What does it say on the bottom of Coke cans in North Dakota?
+Q:	What's the difference between Bell Labs and the Boy Scouts of America?
-A:	Open other end.
+A:	The Boy Scouts have adult supervision.